 Movies can be great teaching tools.
-Most of my generation was raised on TV—which, now that I think about it, probably means that watching the OJ trial is how we developed our collective distrust of the legal system.
+Most of my generation was raised on TV.
 Not every picture can teach great lessons, of course, but horror has proven surprisingly good at it.
 The genre has always had a fairly strong moral center, believe it or not.
 It’s not surprising, really, considering that the Grimm fairy tales were some of the first classic horror stories.

 And there’s no better teacher than House II: The Second Story.
-Sure, the first House was a solid tale of a man battling his personal demons, facing down his past and reuniting his family, but House II is also about reuniting family and facing down the demons of the past, albeit in a somehow even more outlandish and ridiculous way.
+Sure, the first House was a solid tale of a man battling his personal demons, facing down his past and reuniting his family, but House II is also about reuniting family and facing down the demons of the past, albeit in even more outlandish and ridiculous ways.

 House II is such an absurdly, unlikely fun feature that I have to believe you can learn something from it.
 It’s too damn charming not to have a takeaway.
 It’s not a horror movie in the traditional sense even though there are certainly horrific moments in it.
 I remember seeing the opening of this flick as a kid, just seeing that demonic figure in the shadows, and being unable to watch past that.
 I turned it off after that scene and was convinced that it was probably the scariest film ever made.
 I had no idea it was supposed to be a comedy or that it would have all of these weird elements because I just could not get past how much that opening scared me as a youngster.